 We utilize TLC’s end of life manual ‘Instructions for the Transitional State’, written by TLC Director, Julie Rogers, with the advice of Ven.
 Gyatrul Rinpoche, published by Vimala at vimalatreasures.org.
 We host Vajrayana masters and teachers, medical professionals, hospice workers and hospital chaplains to lead our educational programs, engage in discussion on the topic, offer helpful resources, and we encourage study of available literature on the subject.
 In addition, we will offer and provide support.

 This program is authorized by Venerable Gyatrul Rinpoche.
-TLC has been supported by the teachings and advice of many Vajrayana teachers including His Holiness Getse Rinpoche, Lingtrul Rinpoche, Chamtrul Rinpoche, Tulku Jigme Wangdrak Rinpoche, Lama Sonam Tsering Rinpoche, Venerable Sogan Rinpoche, Lama Drimed Rinpoche, Khenpo Paljor Gyatso, Lama Gyaltsen, Loppon Yudron Wangmo, Lama Pat Berube, Drubpon Pema Rigzin, and Lama Les Collins.
+TLC has been supported by the teachings and advice of many Vajrayana teachers including His Holiness Getse Rinpoche, Khenchen Tsewang Gyatso Rinpoche, Lingtrul Rinpoche, Chamtrul Rinpoche, Tulku Jigme Wangdrak Rinpoche, Lama Sonam Tsering Rinpoche, Venerable Sogan Rinpoche, Lama Drimed Rinpoche, Khenpo Paljor Gyatso, Chagdud Khadro, Lama Gyaltsen, Lama Choyang, Lama John Ross, Loppon Yudron Wangmo, Lama Pat Berube, Drubpon Pema Rigzin, and Lama Les Collins.
 Chagdud Khadro has been especially enthusiastic and supportive of this program.

-Additionally, TLC’s guest speakers have included medical professionals and other knowledgeable educators such as hospice medical director Dr. Benjamin Boblett, Dr. Peter Candell, Tibetan physican Thinley Gyatso, Alistar Shanks from Zen Hospice Project, educator and translator Paloma Landry, hospital chaplain Liz Hammil-Howard, hospital chaplin Jamie Kimmel, hospice nurse Joshua Hayes, ICU nurse Buffy Plante, therapists Rose Kaufman and Fran Anderson, Cindy Abel of East Bay Conversation Project, Nirabhra Taylor of Pema Osel Ling’s ‘Magical Display of the Arts’, author Sarah Beasley, and artist Nancy Hom with Open Heart Mandala.
+Additionally, TLC’s guest speakers have included medical professionals and other knowledgeable educators such as hospice medical director Dr. Benjamin Boblett, Dr. Peter Candell, Tibetan physican Thinley Gyatso, Alistar Shanks from Zen Hospice Project, educator and translator Paloma Landry, hospital chaplain Liz Hammil-Howard, hospital chaplain Jamie Kimmel, hospice nurse Joshua Hayes, ICU nurse Buffy Plante, therapists Rose Kaufman and Fran Anderson, Cindy Abel of East Bay Conversation Project, Nirabhra Taylor of Pema Osel Ling’s ‘Magical Display of the Arts’, author Sarah Beasley, artist Nancy Hom with Open Heart Mandala, and Amita Lhamo, end of life educator.